Frequently Asked Questions About Christianity, Answered Honestly!

 Works of Law or exhortation to Obedience

-the question is asked, "what is the Biblical definition of legalism, and what constitutes a legalist," the answers one gets can be as varied and as diverse as the colors of the rainbow.
-It is a testament to the sad state of affairs in the Church that most professing Christians today would call any exhorting of obedience to God's laws, or witness to His judgments, a form of legalism.
-What is Legalism?
-Many see it as any doctrine that doesn't agree with their own.
+When the question is asked, "what is the Biblical definition of legalism, and what constitutes a legalist," the answers one gets can be as varied and as diverse as the colors of the rainbow.
+It is a testament to the sad state of affairs in the church that most professing Christians today would look upon any exhorting of obedience to God's laws, or most witnessing to His judgments against sin, as a form of legalism.
+So what is Legalism?
+Many see it as testifying to any of God's laws that doesn't agree with their point of view.

 This saying probably hits a lot closer to the mark in describing what many Christians believe than we'd like to admit.
-But what is legalism?
-Simply put, legalism is any belief system that supports the contention that man's salvation is in some way connected to his own works, in accordance with law.
-Salvation either through maintaining good conduct, or else by some other meritorious action.
-Those who believe that man can get into the Kingdom of heaven by a strict adherence to the law of God, or who believe that we are toiling in this world to become worthy before Him, are "legalists."
-Whether these people believe that we must meet certain conditions (as baptism or Church membership), or that we must maintain a strict adherence to laws in order to keep from losing Salvation, these are all examples of legalists.
-In one way or another they believe that salvation in some way depends upon man's obedience to the law (thus the term, legalist).
-In holding such doctrines that are contrary to God's divine word, they become an adversary to the gospel truth of salvation by the faith of Christ (Grace) alone.
+So what is legalism really?
+Simply put, legalism is any belief system that supports the contention that man's salvation is in some way connected to his own works through obedience to God's law.
+That is to say, salvation either through maintaining good conduct, or some other meritorious action.
+Those who believe that man can get into the Kingdom of Heaven by a strict adherence to the law of God, or who believe that we are toiling in this world to become worthy before Him, are legalists.
+Whether these people believe that we must meet certain conditions (as baptism or church membership), or that we must maintain a strict adherence to laws in order to keep from losing salvation, these are all examples of legalists.
+In one way or another they believe that salvation in some way dependent upon man's obedience to the law (thus the term, legalist).
+In holding such doctrines that are contrary to God's divine Word, they become an adversary to the gospel truth of salvation by the faith of Christ (Grace) alone.
 For God not only makes it abundantly clear how we are justified in His sight, but also how we can never be justified.

 Galatians 2:16

-There is no possibility of man standing "justified" before God, by keeping the law.
-The reason is because no man can keep the "whole" law perfectly, and that is what would be required for anyone to be justified by it.
+There is no possibility of man standing justified before God by keeping the law.
+The obvious reason is because no man can keep the whole law perfectly.
+That is what would be required for anyone to be justified by it, for all sin in one way or another.

 James 2:10

 Thus the very system that the legalist puts himself under, is that which rises up to condemn him.
-In other words, even if he could of himself keep "most" of the laws of God, and then would have even one sinful thought (transgression of the law), he would be guilty of breaking that law, and thus come under wrath of God.
+In other words, even if he could of himself keep most of the laws of God, and then would have even one sinful thought (transgression of the law), he would be guilty of breaking that law, and thus fall under under the wrath of God.
 In offending in just one little point he would stand guilty of all.
-For God has declared that "the wages of sin is death -Romans 6:23."
+For God has declared that the wages of sin is death (Romans 6:23).
 Man can never be justified or be looked upon as deserving before God by keeping the law.
-And anyone who believes that he can get right with God by his own strict obedience to the law of God, is by definition a legalist.
+Anyone who believes that he can get right with God by his own strict obedience to the law, is by definition a legalist.

 Philippians 3:9

 We can never gain righteousness before God by attempting to merit it by keeping the law.
-Only by Christ, by whom also we have access by faith into this grace, is there meritorious works to be rewarded.
-And that not of ourselves, it is a by-product of the Spirit working within us.
-So we must be careful to understand that when God says that we are dead to the law, He does not mean that we no longer have to obey God's laws.
-Rather, God is declaring that 'when' we are not obedient (which is inevitable in the flesh), the law does not condemn us for those transgressions.
+Only by the faithfulness of Christ, in whom we have access to God's grace, is there any meritorious works worthy of reward.
+Those works are not of ourselves (Ephesians 2:8), they are a by-product of the Spirit working within us.
+So we must be careful to understand that when God says that we are dead to the law, He does not mean that we no longer have to obey His law.
+Rather, God is declaring that when we are not obedient (which is inevitable in the flesh), the law does not condemn us for those transgressions because they were paid for in the Death of Christ.

 Romans 8:1

-If we confuse our own works of the law with Grace, the necessary distinction is blurred and we lose sight of what God meant when He said, "those who are justified by the law, have fallen from grace (Galatians 5:4)."
-This is legalism and a departure from the doctrines of Grace.
-By the same token, if we separate ourselves from obedience to the law so that it becomes "set against" Grace, then there is an abandonment of real responsibility (Antinomianism), and we will see evidence in our lives of reprobation.
-So while we need to be careful not to label the "belief in obedience," legalism, we also must be careful that we do not make Grace an excuse or covering for our disobedience to the law.
-So when asking, "What is Legalism," it cannot be understood as obedience.
-For Grace cannot become a hiding place for our sins.
+If we confuse grace with our own works of the law, the necessary distinction is blurred and we lose sight of what God meant when He said, "those who are justified by the law, have fallen from grace" (Galatians 5:4).
+This is legalism and addresses the departure from the doctrines of Grace.
+By the same token, if we separate ourselves from obedience to the law so that it becomes set against Grace, then there is an abandonment of real responsibility (Antinomianism), and we will see evidence in our lives of reprobation.
+Thus while we need to be careful not to label the belief in obedience, legalism, we must also be careful that we do not make Grace an excuse or covering for our disobedience to the law.

-The sad reality of modernism is that more and more Churches are using the word "legalism" pejoratively so that keeping God's commandments is almost seen as a bad thing.
-That is to say, they are misusing the word so that it might come up in a conversation condemning anything from preaching against homosexuality to preaching against women Pastors.
-In fact it has become increasingly popular among Ministers and Parishioners alike to accuse Christians of being legalistic whenever they bear witness to anything that the Lord has forbidden.
-Typically they will abrogate or made void any testimony against immorality, impropriety, or illegality, by labeling them examples of legalism.
-Likewise, those who faithfully witness that we should remain obedient, are called Pharisaic.
-And both these terms are usually used by those who don't really understand what either of them really mean.
-Many of these have fallen so far from the faith of our fathers that they no longer recognize the difference between legalism, and the righteous exhorting the Church to adhere to God's laws.
+The sad reality of modernism is that more and more churches are using the word "legalism" improperly, so that exhorting to keep God's Commandments faithfully is almost seen as a bad thing.
+They are misusing the word so that anyone testifying that the law condemns anything unbiblical (homosexuality, fornication, immodesty or women Pastors) is labeled a legalist.
+In fact it has become increasingly popular among Ministers and Parishioners alike to accuse Christians of being legalistic whenever they bear witness to anything that the Lord's Word has forbidden.
+Typically they will abrogate or make void any testimony against immorality, impropriety, or illegality, by labeling those who witness against it as being judgmental and practicing a form of legalism.
+Likewise, those who faithfully witness that we should strive to be obedient to God's laws, are even called Pharisaic.
+Both these terms are usually used by those who don't really understand what either of them really means.
+It seems today's Christians have fallen so far from the faith of our fathers that they no longer recognize the difference between legalism, and the righteous exhorting of the church to adhere to faithful doctrines.

 Hebrews 3:12-14

-It seems that the exhortation to steadfastness in God's precepts, and the warnings against excess or the deceitfulness of sin is looked upon today as some sort of hypocritical judgment.
-And because many have been so sheltered away from sound historical Christianity, they often become jaded or confused when they hear faithful believers preach the examination of self for adherence to holiness and godly living.
+It seems that the exhortation to steadfastness, warning against excess or the deceitfulness of sin, is looked upon today as some sort of hypocritical judgment.
+Many have been so sheltered away from sound historical Christianity that they often become jaded or confused when they hear faithful believers preach the examination of self for adherence to holiness and Godly living.
 These orthodox Christians are falsely labeled legalists when they are doing nothing more than striving to be Godly, as our Lord has commanded them to do.

 Luke 13:23-24

 Exhorting to strive to follow God's laws and remain on the straight and narrow path is not legalism, but historical Christianity.
 It is a good and charitable thing for faithful people to declare that the wide and popular gate is the way of transgression, not hypocrisy that anyone should condemn.
-The fact that so many won't endure sound doctrine today, and label it legalism that they may be justified is not unexpected.
+The fact that so many won't endure sound doctrine today, labeling it legalism, is not at all unexpected.
 Yet we are to continue to rebuke, reprove and exhort patiently.

 2nd Timothy 4:1-4